 1.5.
 “Privacy Shield Principles” mean the Privacy Shield Principles, as supplemented by the Supplemental Principles and contained in Annex II to the European Commission Decision C(2016)4176 of July 12, 2016, as may be amended, superseded or replaced.

 2. Roles.
-For the purposes of this PISA and the Agreement, the parties agree and acknowledge that Company provides the Services to its customers, including to Demand Partner and that Demand Partner uses the Services on behalf of Demand Partner’s customers, or on Demand Partner’s own behalf.
+For the purposes of this Addendum and the Agreement, the parties agree and acknowledge that Fyber provides the Service to its customers, including to Demand Partner and that Demand Partner uses the Service on behalf of their advertisers customers, or on Demand Partner’s own behalf.

 3. Compliance with Laws.
 Each party undertakes to comply with applicable Data Protection Legislation, including, but not limited, to exercising Individuals’ rights, conducting impact assessments, taking commercially reasonable efforts to prevent and manage appropriately data breaches, maintaining confidentiality, recording processing activities, limiting the processing to permitted purposes, maintaining the ability to demonstrate compliance with the applicable Data Protection Legislation, implementing appropriate data retention and destruction procedures and adhering to data transfer requirements, including, where applicable, complying with the principles of the Privacy Shield Principles.

 5. Fyber’s Processing.
-Fyber will process Data in compliance with applicable Data Protection Legislation, to provide the Services, including but not limited to for fraud prevention, bot detection, quality rating, analytics, enhancements, optimization, viewability, geo location services, ad security, ad verification services, and service misuse prevention.
-Where applicable, Fyber may process Data in anonymized and aggregated forms.
+Fyber and/or its Affiliates’ will process Data in compliance with applicable Data Protection Legislation, to provide the Service, including but not limited to for fraud prevention, bot detection, quality rating, analytics, enhancements, optimization, viewability, geo location services, ad security, ad verification services, and service misuse prevention.
+Where applicable, Fyber and/or its Affiliates’ may process Data in anonymized and aggregated forms.